wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :name: w5f26a
 Standard RNAseq protocol
 :::
-The standard protocol of an RNAseq experiment is shown in {numref}`w5f26a`.First, all RNA (total RNA) is extracted from a biological sample.
+The standard protocol of an RNAseq experiment is shown in {numref}`w5f26a`.
+First, all RNA (total RNA) is extracted from a biological sample.
 Next, mRNA is selected using a polyT oligo to select RNA with a polyA tail.
 The RNA is then converted to stable double stranded cDNA.
 The resulting cDNA library is then sequenced, usually as paired end reads of 100-150bp.
 A standard sequencing run results in 30 million or more reads per sample.

 The read lengths currently used are relatively short and complicated models are used to assign reads to exons and isoforms.
 New developments in this